puppetlabs/puppetserver/documentation/puppet-api/v3/task_detail.markdown

 A task will be listed if only metadata for it exists.
 How many files are associated with a task can be found by querying that task's details.

-### Does not read files
+### Does read files
-This endpoint will not parse metadata or read any other files, only file names.
+This endpoint will read in contents of metadata and other task files, so it may be more expensive than the `/tasks` endpoint.

 ### Uses `application/json` Content-Type

 The Content-Type in the response to an task API query is `application/json`.

-## `GET /puppet/v3/tasks?environment=:environment`
+## `GET /puppet/v3/tasks/:module/:task?environment=:environment`

 (Introduced in Puppet Server 5.1.0.)